Nanomani/KodiLogMonitor/README.md

 5. Save the file and start the application.

 ℹ️ Notes

-1 = Enabled (default)
+* 1 = Enabled (default) 0 = Disabled
-0 = Disabled
+* The software must be run at least once to create the configuration file.

-The modification requires that the application be shut down beforehand.
+* The modification requires that the application be shut down beforehand.

 ---